GavinHuttley/tib/source/cogent3/statistical_tests.rst

     counts = CategoryCounts({"A": 887, "C": 547, "G": 623, "T": 535})
     counts

-You can see that the object displays the observed (what we provided), expected values computed as equally frequency values, and the standardised residuals [#]_.
+You can see that the object displays the observed (what we provided), expected values (all categories equally frequent), and the :index:`standardised residuals` [#]_.
 Residuals help you interpret where the observed data depart most strongly from the expected values.
 In this case, the largest absolute value is for the base ``A``.
 That the residual is positive indicates the observed data has an excess of this base compared to expected (a negative residual indicates a deficit).

 .. [#] These are calculated as :math:`\frac{(o-e)}{\sqrt e}` where :math:`o, e` are the corresponding observed and expected values.